Quality Assurance for the National Disability Advocacy Program

 In 2011 the Australian Parliament passed amendments to the Disability Services Act 1986, to mandate the introduction of a Quality Assurance (QA) system for the NDAP.
 The amendments provided mechanisms independent from government, to assess the compliance of disability advocacy services against a legislated set of quality standards – currently the National Standards for Disability Services (NSDS).

-These resources, in addition to other useful information, are also available on the DSS website:
+A number of these resources, in addition to other useful information relevant to NDAP quality assurance, are available on the DSS website:

 - Disability Services Act (1986)